KmiQ/ewi-crypto-index/README.md

 - [Volatility] Volatility in the last 90 days should be less than 200.

 **Reasoning**
 The idea behind these rules is to be as inclusive as possible and keep things simple, having a broader representation of the crypto market industry with minimal intervention about who should be considered or not a player.
-That said, I feel this is still a work in progress, and a better job could be done regarding eligibility.
+That said, I feel this is still a work in progress and a better job could be done regarding eligibility.
 IMO the sweet spot is one where we reach a balance between keeping the market mindset and protecting ourselves from non-sense/fake/fraud tokens.

 ## Index Construction